Skip to content

 The Federal Preemption Question

 A recurring question in US AI policy is whether federal law will eventually preempt state AI regulation, creating a uniform national framework.
-The 99-1 Senate vote against the AI legislation moratorium in 2025 is the clearest signal that federal preemption is not imminent.
-States have demonstrated both the political will and the legislative capacity to regulate AI independently, and the Senate’s overwhelming rejection of preemption reinforces that this will continue.
+The 99–1 Senate vote against the AI legislation moratorium in 2025 is the clearest signal that federal preemption is not imminent.
+States have demonstrated both the political will and the legislative capacity to regulate AI independently.

 Practical Governance for the US Context

 The absence of comprehensive federal AI requirements does not mean governance is optional.
 It means governance choices fall more directly on project teams.
-The following five practices provide a defensible foundation in a patchwork environment:
+Five practices provide a defensible foundation in a patchwork environment.

 1. Start with the Laws You Already Face